ayush-agarwal-0502/Placement-guidance-juniors/README.md

 Imo interview went very well , pretty much like a quick 40 minute chat , cause I had good business acumen .
 I suggest my juniors who are preparing for business roles to read finshots and grow articles daily .

 After that as soon as I walked out I was informed that my infoedge ds offer letter has been finalized and I cant sit for slot 2 , so I couldn’t move ahead with flipkart , to which I happily agreed and went back to hostel .
+(Lets just say for the record I got escorted out XD)

+You will often find me saying ki infoedge nahi hua hota to definitely Flipkart hota

 So takebacks – prepare project well , and have a good business acumen for this role , tech wont be asked .